kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Difference

-The Difference takes two relations and outputs a relation with tuples in the first relation but not in the second.
+Difference returns only the tuples that appear in the first input relation but not in the second.

 **Note**: The two input relations have to have the same attributes.
 In SQL, the attribute names do not need to be the same, but datatypes should be compatible.